 This type of assessment is used to gain evidence of specific strengths or specific needs of pupils.
-A pupil may also undergo an assessment because the teacher or parent has a concern about a particular area not progressing as expected.
-The results of any such intervention will be used to devise a specific learning plan for that child where necessary.
+A pupil may also undergo an assessment because the teacher or the parent has a concern about a particular area not progressing as expected.
+The results of such an assessment would be used to create a specific learning plan for that child where necessary.